ZGB97/WBankProject/README.md

 <h2>Description</h2>
 Designed and created a SQL Server database using fundamental SQL skills.
-Created an ERD by defining the entities with datatypes, showing all the attributes, including PK and FK, showing all the relations, and defining the correct cardinalities for the relations.
-Secondly, creating the script/ creating and populating the database based on the ERD and using T-SQL to generate the W-Bank database and populate the database.
+Created an ERD by defining the entities with datatypes, showing all the attributes, including PK and FK, and defining the correct cardinalities for the relations.
+Secondly, created and populated the database based on the ERD and using T-SQL to generate the W-Bank database.
 Thirdly, created a database diagram and backup file of the SQL Server Database.
 Lastly, created TQL codes.
 <br />